yellowdog/python-examples-templates/agent-installer/windows/README.md

 # Creating a YellowDog-Ready Windows Custom Image

-This README provides instructions for installing and configuring the YellowDog Agent on Windows instances.
+This README provides instructions for installing and configuring the YellowDog Agent on Windows instances to be used with Provisioned Worker Pools.

 There are four steps:

 1. Install CloudBase-Init
 2. Install the YellowDog Agent service